ChrisWhealy/DistributedSystemNotes/Lecture 20.md

 Here, the data is organised by document.
 If you know the name of the document, you can discover all the words within that document.
 But this is not how people search the web: people know what words they're searching for, but don't know which documents contain those words.
 In other words, we need to create the style of index that is found at the back of a book, where you look up a word in order to discover the pages where that word is used.

-There's nothing wrong with storing the data in the form of a forward index, it’s just that in order to be useful to the end users, this cannot be the ***only*** data structure we use.
+There's nothing wrong with storing the data in the form of a forward index, it’s just that in order to be useful to people wanting to search the Web, this cannot be the ***only*** structure used to store the data.

-So, if we restructure this data, we can produce a list of all the words from which we can then discover the documents containing those words.
+If we restructure this data, we can produce a list sorted by words, from which we can then discover the documents containing those words.

 | Word | Found in Documents
 |---|---